Menstrual Cup Instructions

 Once you take your fingers out, if you can feel the cup at all, you have not got it in high enough or it isn't sitting properly inside you, so give it another push upwards with your fingers, or pull it out and try again.

 Pinch the base of the cup, not the stem, and gently move the cup from side to side while pulling down.
-Ensure you pinch the bottom of the cup so you can feel the suction seal break and air enter the cup.
+Ensure you pinch the bottom of the cup and give it a wiggle so you can feel the suction seal break and air enter the cup.
 Carefully remove, keeping steady to avoid any spillage.
+It is extremely important to ensure you have broken the suction of the cup, or there is a small chance of your cervix being pulled lower into your vagina.
+If you feel a small bump at the top of your cervix after removing the cup, please consult your GP.
+Doing kegel exercises will help push your cervix back upwards.

-So while you still have your period, I just give the reusable period cup a quick rinse with hot water and fragrance free soap after I empty it.
-Make sure you run the cup under hot water until all the soap completely rinses off before inserting it back inside you, because you don’t want any soap suds up there to change your PH level.
+So while you still have your period, after emptying your Menstrual Cup, rinse it with hot water and soap that is fragrance and oil free.
+Make sure you run the cup under hot water until all the soap completely rinses off before inserting it back inside you, because left over soap suds can change your vagina PH level increasing your risk of infection.

 At the end of your period, you will need to sterilize your menstrual cup.
-You can either boil your cup for a couple of minutes or a sterilizing solution (such as one used for baby bottles).
+You can either boil your cup for a couple of minutes in a separate pot, or use a sterilizing solution (such as one used for baby bottles).
 Leave your menstrual cup to air dry upside down.
 Ready again for your next period!
+If your cup is stored somewhere that can be touched or collects dust inbetween your period, make sure you sterilize your Menstrual Cup again before using it again for your next period

 Why is my menstrual cup leaking?